mdb/terratest-tf-plan-demo/README.md

 ## More detailed problem statement

 Tools like [OPA](https://mikeball.info/blog/terraform-plan-validation-with-open-policy-agent/)
 can automate Terraform plan analysis.
-But what if your teamprefers to write Go?
+But what if your team prefers to write Go?

 Traditionally, [terratest](https://terratest.gruntwork.io/) is leveraged a Terraform end-to-end test framework of sorts, enabling engineers to make post-`terraform apply`